shoelace-style/shoelace/docs/getting-started/customizing.md

 ### Custom Properties

-For convenience, some components expose CSS custom properties that you can customize.
-These are not design tokens, nor do they have the same `--sl-` prefix since they're always scoped to a component.
+For convenience, some components expose CSS custom properties you can override.
+These are not design tokens, nor do they have the same `--sl-` prefix since they're scoped to a component.

 You can set custom properties on a component in your stylesheet.